Small Town, Big Heart and the Tree Bringing People Together

 Residents launched Playground 2015, a fundraising campaign to upgrade the park’s equipment and play areas.
 Local businesses donated money and materials.
 Old sand was removed from the play areas.
 Water fountains and sidewalk paths were added.

 And a special touch: benches made out of recycled foam cups were placed around the beloved banyan tree to serve as a shaded gathering place for parents and kids using the nearby play areas.
-The seven benches, along with three picnic tables, were donated by Chick-fil-A of Pompano Beach, through the company's program that recycles used foam cups from its restaurants and repurposes the material into park benches, name badges, and writing pens.
+The seven benches, along with three picnic tables, were donated by Chick-fil-A of Pompano Beach.
 Seth Poor, the owner of Chick-fil-A Pompano Beach, who lives just two miles from McDonough Park, said he was inspired to help after hearing about the Playground 2015 campaign from his customers.

 “It generated quite a buzz in the community, and it got me thinking,” Poor recalled.
 Poor approached the Lighthouse Point City Council about donating the benches to Frank McDonough Park as part of the refurbishment effort.
 “They were more than happy to take them,” he said.